kktiwa/deckset-presentations/data_architecture_sydney_2024_talk/cracking_the_code_of_data_governance.md

 ---

+## High Level Points
+> What is data governance

+> Why data governance needs a codified approach

+> What does it look like now - Chaos
+	Data at rest
+	In flight
+	Serving layer
+	Compliance policies
+	Data Data
+	Metrics

+> What does it look like if you take a engineering approach - Nirvana
+> Metadata
+…
+> But its not just technical…
+	Team size / culture
+	Approach etc

+> Why
+  Proactive

+> How do you start the journey

+> What are the X steps you can take now?
+	Metric layer
+	Usage tracking
+	Show value quickly by saving cost and reducing risk Data quality where it measures
+	Codify responsibilities
+	Templates
+	Review CIS benchmarks?

+---

 ## Data Governance: What is it?

 > Data governance is about understanding the data your organization has and having a *structured framework* of roles and responsibilities to manage it.